hrcops/hrcsentinel/README.md

 * `HRCMonitor`, which continually updates an instrument status dashboard.
 At this time, we host that dashboard [here](https://icxc.cfa.harvard.edu/hrcops/hrcmonitor/) (SAO VPN required).

+* `HRCAuditor`, which audits instrument telemetry during all real-time DSN comm passes, and sends Slack alerts when anomalies are detected.

-* `HRCCommBot`, a Slack Bot that provides real-time DSN comm pass alerts with telemetry auditing.
+* `HRCCommBot`, a Slack Bot that provides real-time DSN comm pass alerts.

 ![Screenshots](misc/screenshots.png)